 Acknowledgements

 We thank the electronics team (Markus Abels, Hannes Sagunsky, Reinhard Biller) at the MPIO workshop for help preparing the electronic circuits to run the ON/OFF signal splitting.
 We also thank Antoniya Hubancheva for logistical support, Stefan Greif for help collecting the data, the 2018 Tabachka field crew, Klaus Hochradel for the point-cloud scan of the cave and Diana Schoeppler, Annette Denzinger and Hans-Ulrich Schnitzler for their helpful discussions.
 We also thank Manjari Jain for her support and and encouragement of the project.
-TB was funded by a DAAD doctoral fellowship and the IMPRS for Organismal Biology, HRG was funded by the Emmy Noether program of the DFG (German Research Foundation)
+TB was funded by a DAAD doctoral fellowship and the IMPRS for Organismal Biology, HRG was funded by the Emmy Noether program of the DFG (German Research Foundation, grant no. 241711556)

 Author Contributions